vipulnaik/diet-exercise-health/best-practices/best-practices-around-blood-tests.md

 ## Calendar reminders

+### Even before the appointment is confirmed

+* Download the requisition form to my phone for offline access.

+* Calendar reminder to print out two copies of the requisition form and sign one copy.

 ### ASAP after the appointment date and time are confirmed

 * Maintenance windows for work alerts where I'm primary: I can set